ianvd/gage-guesser/README.md

 **Expected Outcomes**

-We anticipate discharge to be highly with climatic factors such as discharge.
-Regions with glacial influence on discharge will be heightened later in the season with warmer drier months as main snow melt has already occurred.
+We anticipate discharge to be particularly correlated with climatic factors such as precipitation and temperature.
+Additionally, we expect that regions with glacial influence on discharge will be heightened later in the season during warmer, drier months as main snow melt has already occurred.

 ![Mt Rainier](doc/MtRainier.jpeg)